 Something profoundly convulsive…suddenly becomes visible and audible with indescribable definiteness and exactness…There is an ecstasy whose terrific tension is sometimes released by a flood of tears…There is a feeling that one is utterly out of hand…Everything occurs without volition, as if an eruption of freedom, independence, power, and divinity.
 The spontaneity of the images and similes is most remarkable; one loses all perception of what is imagery and simile; everything offers itself as the most immediate, exact, and simple means of expression.

-The powerful means by which Introverted Intuition reveals its solution are associated with a gut sense of conviction and certainty.
-INJs “know” at a deep intuitive level that it is correct.
+The powerful means by which Introverted Intuition reveals its insights are associated with a gut sense of conviction and certainty.
+At a deep intuitive level, INJs experience their intuitions as true and trustworthy.
 But they cannot stop there.
-Once they have received the intuition, they must work to flesh it out.
+Once they have received an intuition, they must work to flesh it out.
 They must articulate and illustrate it in order to render it accessible and useful to others.
-This is where their auxiliary function, either Fe or Te, enters the picture, helping them unpack their vision, sort of like decompressing a computer file.
+This is where their auxiliary function, either Extraverted Feeling (Fe) or Extraverted Thinking (Te), enters the picture, helping them unpack their vision, sort of like decompressing a computer file.
 This process can at times be difficult and painstaking, sometimes taking longer than birthing the vision itself.
 But in order for others to trust and get behind it, INJs must do their best to translate their vision into words, images, or formulas.
 For INTJs, this might entail proffering a detailed framework of their proposed solution, including its parts and processes.
 INFJs may opt for a more metaphorical or narrative approach, using analogies, word pictures, or stories to illustrate their insights.